yeoman/yeoman.io/app/codelab/local-storage.md

 ## Install npm package

-To easily achieve this we can use another Redux module called "[redux-localstorage](https://github.com/elgerlambert/redux-localstorage/tree/1.0-breaking-changes)" that will allow us to quickly implement [local storage](http://diveintohtml5.info/storage.html).
+To easily achieve this, we can use another Redux module called "[redux-localstorage](https://github.com/elgerlambert/redux-localstorage/tree/1.0-breaking-changes)" that will allow us to quickly implement [local storage](http://diveintohtml5.info/storage.html).

 Run the following command: